 This requires regular updates.
-On the one hand, of course, of a visual nature, which we already talked about above under the point "Appearance and individuality".
-On the other hand, you also want to keep your Themes and Plugins technically up-to-date.
-You can do this by regularly checking WordPress for new updates (and whether they are compatible with your site ) and installing them.
-Alternatively, you can have them updated automatically - but this requires a lot of trust in the respective Plugin and your site .
+On the one hand, of course, this includes updates a visual nature, which we already talked about above under the point "Appearance and individuality".
+On the other hand, you also want to keep your themes and plugins technically up-to-date.
+You can do this by regularly checking WordPress for new updates, confirming their compatibility with your site and installing them.
+Alternatively, you can have them updated automatically.
+But this requires a lot of trust in the respective plugin and your site.

-If something goes wrong in an automatic update, you'll need a backup you can restore to bring your site back to the way it was before the change.
-Again, no one at WordPress will take care of this for you(except us at RAIDBOXES of course).
+If something goes wrong here, you need a backup that you can restore to bring your website back to the state it was in before the change.
+Again, with WordPress, no one takes care of this for you(except us at Raidboxes , of course).
 You also have to make sure that your website is secure.
-Put simply: you need a fair amount of individual responsibility if you want to actively run a WordPress website.
+In short: You need personal responsibility if you want to actively run a WordPress website.

 That sounds more dramatic than it really is.
 Of course it takes a little time and practice.
-But if you regularly look at your site and question things, you will quickly reach a level of knowledge where this is no longer a problem.
+But if you regularly look at your site and question things, you'll quickly reach a level of knowledge where this is no longer a problem.

-You have all this already included at Squarespace: updates, a TLS certificate and your website is backed up by Squarespace.
+With Squarespace, all this is already included: updates are applied, a TLS certificate is always included and your website is backed up by Squarespace.
 Backups are also worth considering here, for example with the "Duplicate website" function.
-By the way, you can also "clone" WordPress websites at RAIDBOXES and thus implement new projects very efficiently.
+By the way: You can also "clone" WordPress websites at Raidboxes and thus realize further projects very efficiently.

 As already mentioned, Squarespace is a paid service.
 It costs between 15 and 42 euros per month for monthly payments and between 11 and 36 euros per month for annual payments.